Here are 18 of the biggest garden trends for 2021, the ones we love and that are continuing to be big for 2022.

 Make way for a rise in garden offices, garden bars and outdoor kitchens, along with living room inspired furniture pieces that literally bring the indoors out.

-We've spoken to trend experts, as well as gardeners, landscapers, and garden suppliers to learn about the growing trends in garden design this year.
-There’s plenty of inspiration for us to use to transform our gardens into a relaxing haven as the weather heats up.
+To find the best modern garden ideas, we've spoken to trend experts, as well as gardeners, landscapers, and garden suppliers to learn about the growing trends in garden design this year.
+There’s plenty of inspiration to use to transform our gardens into a relaxing haven.

 1. Garden bar

-Pubs and bars have been sorely missed, but many made do by creating their own, and why stop in 2021?
-Searches for garden bars have sky rocketed by 122% over the last 12 months, research from Made.com revealed.
+Everyone is looking for garden bar ideas, with internet searches sky rocketing by 122% over the last 12 months, research from Made.com revealed.
 Aside from offering cheaper (read: free) drinks and later closing, it also gives a convenient option for those days when pub gardens are fully booked.

 With their finger on the pulse, Habitat have revealed their affordable outdoor bar option, which they call the Beach bar Gazebo.